GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/07.561-570/10.O-Tender-and-Sweet-Was-the-Father's-Voice/docs.md

 ---
+title: |
-title: 570.
-O Tender and Sweet Was the Father's Voice
+    570. O Tender and Sweet Was the Father's Voice - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 570.
+O Tender and Sweet Was the Father's Voice.
+O tender and sweet was the Father's voice  As He lovingly called to me,  "Come over the line, it is only a step;  I'm waiting, My child, for thee."
+    keywords:  |
-    keywords: Church Hymnal, O Tender and Sweet Was the Father's Voice, O tender and sweet was the Father's voice, "Over the line," hear the sweet refrain
+        Church Hymnal 1941, adventhymnals, advent hymnals, O Tender and Sweet Was the Father's Voice, O tender and sweet was the Father's voice.
+"Over the line," hear the sweet
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 570. O TENDER AND SWEET WAS THE FATHER'S VOICE
+####  Church Hymnal 1941,

 ```txt

 1.
 O tender and sweet was the Father's voice
 As He lovingly called to me,
 "Come over the line, it is only a step;
 I'm waiting, My child, for thee."
 Refrain:
 "Over the line," hear the sweet refrain;
 Angels are chanting the heavenly strain;